yogsototh/Scratch/multi/blog/2010-07-09-Indecidabilities.md

 fr: Sauf que leur ingénieurs en sont sûr l'erreur ne devait être que de quelques centaines de mètres.
 fr: Alors que là, l'erreur semble vraiment très grande.

+en: The Ys have boats.
+And they navigate, the send two boats.
+en: The first to the North and the second to the West.
+en: The first boat stop after one week.
+en: The second make a $$\frac{3}{4}π$$ turn to the right.
+en: After what should have been $$\sqrt{2}$$ weeks, the second boat should have encounter the first boat.
+en: But the north boat seems to have disappeared.
+en: And after sometimes, they discovered the boat is very far to the north north east.
+en: The proof is here.
+en: There was a triangle were sum of its angle is not π radiant (180°).

 fr: Et oui !
 Comme je suis un Dieu terriblement farceur, je me suis débrouillé pour que leur Univers ne soit pas plat (comme l'imaginais leur théoricien).
 fr: Mais presque plat.
 Disons que je les fais vivre sur une sphère qui a un rayon de courbure d'environ 6000km (ça ne vous rappelle rien ?).